 - Frame-Up: Walt makes a tape that paints Hank as the Lawman Gone Bad mastermind behind everything he did, and himself as a coerced stooge.
 It won't get him off anything, but the threat of Taking You with Me is clear.

 - For Want of a Nail: Huell taking Jesse's weed because of the vacuum salesman's rules causes Jesse to cancel his plans to flee so he can get revenge for an otherwise-resolved conflict.

 - Heroic RRoD: After Jesse finds out about Walt's role in Brock's poisoning, he goes into an unstoppable rage.
 By the time he goes to pour gasoline in Walt's house, the sounds he makes are between primal grunting and tired wailing as if his rage is literally wearing him down, but he just won't stop.

 - Internal Reveal:

 - Jesse realizes that it was Walt who poisoned Brock, and beats Saul down until he gets a complete confession to it.

 - While it was clear to the audience that Jesse was aware that Walt killed Mike, Jesse finally confirms it out loud to him in the desert.

 - Walt Jr. learns that Walt's cancer is back.
-Tragically, Walt uses it to manipulate Junior into staying in the house and away form his aunt and uncle
+Tragically, Walt uses it to manipulate Junior into staying in the house and away from his aunt and uncle.

 - Ironic Echo: Marie point blank tells Walt that he should kill himself.
 In the "confession" tape, Walt "admits" to having been suicidal in the past.